 Accounts Receivable: The majority of the Company's accounts receivable are due from companies in the property and casualty insurance industries, self-insured employers and governmental entities.
 Credit is extended based on evaluation of a customer's financial condition and, generally, collateral is not required.
 Accounts receivable are generally due within 30 days and are stated at amounts due from customers net of an allowance for doubtful accounts.
 Those accounts outstanding longer than the contractual payment terms are considered past due.
 The Company determines its allowance by considering a number of factors, including the length of time trade accounts receivable are past due, the Company's previous loss history, the customer's current ability to pay its obligation to the Company, and the condition of the general economy and the industry as a whole.
 The Company writes off accounts receivable against the reserve when they become uncollectible.
-Accounts receivable includes \$27,307,000, and \$17,213,000 of unbilled receivables at March 31, 2022 and 2021, respectively.
+Accounts receivable includes \$26,639,000, and \$27,307,000 of unbilled receivables at March 31, 2023 and 2022, respectively.
 Unbilled receivables represent the amounts expected to be collected for work performed which has not yet been invoiced to the customer.
-Unbilled receivables are generally invoiced within one year.

 Concentrations of Credit Risk: Substantially all of the Company's customers are payors of workers' compensation benefits and property and casualty insurance, which include insurance companies, third party administrators, self-insured employers and government entities.
 Credit losses consistently have been within management's expectations.
 Virtually all of the Company's cash is invested at financial institutions in amounts which exceed the FDIC insurance levels.
-No customer accounted for 10% or more of revenue for fiscal 2022, 2021 or 2020.
-One customer accounted for 10% or more of accounts receivable at March 31, 2022 and 2021.
+No customer accounted for 10% or more of revenue for fiscal 2023, 2022 or 2021.
+One customer accounted for 10% or more of accounts receivable at March 31, 2023 and 2022.